You have two options to deliver your allocation.

 - Outsource delivery to one or more training providers

-If you outsource delivery to training providers, you are responsible for them.
-You must check that your training provider is registered with the Trust.
+You can only outsource to training providers who are registered with the Bikeability Trust.
+You must check that they are registered with the Trust.
 You should also check that their cycle instructors are registered with Bikeability.